cmccomb/pastrami/README.md

 npm run tauri dev -- --features desktop
 ```

-This will build the frontend, compile the Rust backend with the `desktop` feature enabled, and open the desktop shell with
+This will build the frontend, compile the Rust backend with the `desktop`
+feature enabled, and open the desktop shell with hot-reload enabled.
+Build
-hot-reload enabled.
-Build artifacts for distribution can be produced with:
+artifacts for distribution can be produced with:

 ```bash
 npm run tauri build -- --features desktop
 ```

+> [!TIP]
+> The Tauri bundler enables the `custom-protocol` feature automatically.
+This
+> repository maps that feature to the optional Tauri dependency so CI builds and
+> local commands such as `npm run tauri build -- --target universal-apple-darwin`
+> continue to work without additional flags.

 ## Loading Rhai community packages